 Many tourists recommend having dinner and a couple of delicious cocktails at the end of the evening.
 Pleasant atmosphere and helpful staff.

-The journey ends, the memories remain! ;) On your return to Almaty, you can stay in two atmospheric places and once again enjoy the vast expanses of nature.
+Journey ends, memories remain! ;) When returning to Almaty, you can stop in two atmospheric places and once again enjoy the vast expanses of nature.

 Small but cozy restaurant Dolce Vita is famous for delicious pizzas of different tastes and ingredients.
 Tourists are also excited about the variety of cocktails.
 You can book a table, cards are accepted, there are wi-fi.
 The restaurant is open daily from 9 a.m. to midnight.